ambitioninc/django-entity-emailer/README.md

 )
 ```

-This user will be excluded both from recieving emails of this type
+This user will be excluded both from receiving emails of this type
 that were sent to them individually, or as part of a group email.